top of page

 A principles-based framework for AI-ready dispute resolution

-1) Human dignity and voicePeople need to feel heard by a real person, especially when stakes are high.
-AI must not become a barrier between a person and a decision-maker or dispute resolver.
+1. Human dignity and voice.
+People need to feel heard by a real person, especially when stakes are high.

-2) Procedural fairness and explainabilityParties should understand what is happening, why it is happening, and how they can respond.
-If AI influences triage, prioritisation, or outcomes, it must be transparent and contestable.
+2. Procedural fairness and explainability.
+Parties should understand what is happening, why, and how they can respond.
+AI influence on triage or outcomes must be transparent and contestable.

 What complaints and dispute resolution teams can do now